sujatamadke/exp-Position-Analysis-of-a-4-Bar-RRRR-Grashofian-Double-Rocker-Mechanism-IITKGP/experiment/aim.md

+### Aim of the Experiment

-### Position Analysis of a 4 Bar RRRR Grashofian Double Rocker Mechanism
+To Study the Position Analysis of a 4 Bar RRRR Grashofian Double Rocker Mechanism